akowasch/DomainSearch/README.md

 # DomainSearch

-DomainSearch is a intuitive and powerful analysis tool which collects informations about a given domain.
+DomainSearch is an intuitive and powerful analysis tool which collects informations about a given domain.
 These Informations will later be used to evaluate the domain.
 Based on the evaluation a firewall for example can block connections to bad domains.